Sushmitha-Katti/EVA-4/Session11/README.md

 ### One Cycle Policy
 Similar to Cyclic Learning Rate, but here we have only one Cycle.
 The correct combination of momemtum, weight decay, Learning rate, batch size does magic.
-One Cycle Policy will not increase, but the reasons to use it are
+One Cycle Policy will not increase accuracy, but the reasons to use it are

 * It reduces the time it takes to reach "near" to your accuracy.
 * It allows us to know if we are going right early on.